 In this course you will learn about the fundamentals of digital transformation, identify why platforms beat products and how can you make your business a platform.
-You will learn how to launch and grow a digital platform and identify how to leverage open innovation for your platform.
-This course also equips you with the knowledge on governing your platform, strategically evaluating your competition and provides you with a futuristic view of digital transformation across industries.

 At the end of this course, participants will learn to:

 - Define platform businesses, distinguishing among input suppliers, markets and true platforms, and why these differences matter.

 - Recognize and know how to compete in winner-take-all markets, one and two-sided networks, and the context of multi-homing.

 - Understand how traditional pricing models break down in the context of platforms, choosing from an array of freemium, bundled, and two-sided pricing.